PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 ## Compiling and running.

 Awesome!
-Now that we have some game code, lets get it running!
+Now that we have the game code, let's get it running!
-With Cargo, downloaing dependencies and building the application is as simple as running `cargo build`.
+With Cargo, downloaing dependencies and building the application is as simple as running `cargo build` from the main project directory..

 If all goes well, you should have the binary `game` inside the `target` directory.